xuaun/other-academic-projects/README.md

 # Other-projects
- Other big projects that I helped somehow
+ Other big projects that I assisted in treating and in analyzing

 # My doctoral student friend
  Treatment and analysis of data from deaf participants who answered a survey questionnaire.
 Unpublished analysis and charts.